10 things to do in London at night

 Is London safe at night?

 In general, London is safe at all times, including at night.
-However, as with all major cities, there are areas or parts of the city that are safer than others.
+However, as with all big cities, there are areas or parts of the city that are safer than others.

 In London, people like to walk around, even at night.
 This means that you will always see people wandering the streets and avenues regardless of the time of day.